 - Cover the pie filling with half of the cake batter.

-- Arrange 6 of the ding dongs on top of the batter.
+- Arrange the ding dongs on top of the batter.

 - Pour the remaining cake batter over the ding dongs.

 - Add the marshmallows.